Limited Clients. Proven Results.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Lawyers in Edinburg, Ohio, 44201.
+Call the Domestic Violence Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Attorneys in Edinburg, Ohio, 44201.

 Definition of Domestic Violence